How to Clip MMA Highlights: UFC and Bellator Clips for TikTok

 Why MMA Clips Are Some of the Most Viral Sports Content

-MMA combines physical drama with personality — the KO finish, the submission tap, the post-fight speech are all compressed into events that command massive short-form viewership.
+MMA combines physical drama with personality.
+The KO finish, the submission tap, the post-fight speech are all compressed into events that command massive short-form viewership.
 UFC events regularly trend on Twitter/X, TikTok, and YouTube Shorts simultaneously, driven largely by clip sharing.
 According to UFC parent company TKO Group, UFC content generates over 15 billion annual digital video views across platforms.

 For clippers, MMA offers a consistent content calendar: UFC Fight Night events every week or two, plus Bellator, ONE Championship, and regional promotions providing year-round source material.